MrKumaran/Web-Random-Password-Generator/README.md

+# joined as one of collab on main repo all new updates are directly pushed to original source [here](https://github.com/ravikishore23/Web-Random-Password-Generator)

 # 🌟 Random Password Generator

 A clean and simple password generator web app that gives you **two strong random passwords** instantly!
 Built using **HTML, CSS, and JavaScript** — no backend, no hassle.